 How To: Budget Properly

-When buying an apartment, overseas purchasers will have associated expenses that can add almost 15% above the purchase price.
+When buying an apartment, overseas purchasers will have additional expenses that can add up to 15% above the purchase price.
 These costs include:

-(1) Acquisition tax for overseas buyers and Israelis buying an investment property is 8% for the first 5,340,000 NIS, and then rises to 10% for the portion of the price above.
+(1) Acquisition tax for overseas buyers (and Israelis buying an investment property) is as follows: 8% for the first ~5,87o,000 NIS, and then 10% above.

 Generally, the acquisition tax must be paid within 60 days of contract execution.